Atlas975/Notes/Networking/Routing_protocols.md

 ## Hot potato routing
-- Choose local gateway with min intra-domain cost (e.g., 2d picks 2a, even though more AS hops to X)
+- Choose local gateway with min intra-domain cost (eg 2d picks 2a, despite more AS hops to X)

 ![[Pasted image 20230510015637.png|450|450]]

 ## Policy-based routing
-- Gateway receiving route ad uses **import policy** to accept/decline path (e.g., never route through AS Y).
+- Gateway receiving route ad uses **import policy** to accept/decline path (eg never route through AS Y).
 - AS policy also determines whether to advertise path to other other neighbouring ASes